This site contains affiliate links. Please see Policies for more information.

 • Depending on your peanut butter, the mixture might be a little dry or a little moist.
 Just add a little more peanut butter, honey, or oats to the mix–depending on what you need.
 I’ve found that thinner peanut butter like the Kirkland Organic Creamy that we buy from Costco works best because it’s so thin.

 • If you are using a nut butter of your choice you might want to make sure it is room temperature.
-When you go to stir in the oats if the nut butter is too stiff it will be tough!
+If the nut butter is too stiff, it will be tough to mix.

 • I think that using mini chocolate chips helps these granola bites stick together better than using the regular chocolate chips–especially if you’re going to make 40 balls out of one batch.
-If you are using the larger ones you can always give them a quick run in the food processor to make them into smaller chunks!
-I’d totally do this if I only had the large ones on hand.
+If you are using the larger chips you can always give them a quick run in the food processor to make them into smaller chunks.

 • Swap out your add-ins, but don’t forget to re-calculate your Weight Watchers points for any changes you make to these energy bites.
 Old fashioned oats work best but you can use the quick oats if that is what you have on hand.